This page on Vitamin D is currently marked as in-progress. We are still compiling research.

-Vitamin D appears to act to suppress artherogenesis via reducing oxidation in macrophages (immune cells) at the level of the endoplasmic reticulum (ER).
-Stress at the ER causes an accumulation of lipids and cholesterol into macrophages and their subsequent conversion into 'foam cells' which then contribute to plaque, Vitamin D attenuates this process
+Vitamin D appears to act to suppress artherogenesis by reducing oxidation in macrophages (immune cells) at the level of the endoplasmic reticulum (ER).
+Stress at the ER causes an accumulation of lipids and cholesterol, which turn into macrophages and subsequently into 'foam cells', which then contribute to plaque.
+Vitamin D attenuates this process.

 Vitamin D at concentrations above 30ng/mL appears to be associated with less endoplasmic reticulum stress in monocytes, the stress which results in pro-oxidative events that induce adhesion of monocytes to the arterial wall.